partrita/ab-expression-rescue/README.md

 This pipeline reads per-residue structural context (backbone geometry + local environment) to produce the logits that drive every downstream decision.
 If the input complex has low resolution, misfolded regions, poor quality, etc., the resulting rescue mutations may be unreliable.
 Prefer high-resolution crystal/cryo-EM structures, or high-quality predicted structures with energy-minimization whose binding interface has been validated.

+## How mutations are picked

+The notebook runs an automated 3-stage selection (this is the protocol used in the companion paper):

+1. **Score both states.** ProteinMPNN single-AA scoring on the input complex (bound) and on the same coordinates with the antigen chain(s) removed (unbound).
+Yields per-residue 21-AA logits for each state.
+2. **Protect key-binding residues.** Positions with Δ = logit_bound − logit_unbound > `binding_logit_threshold` are flagged as binding-critical.
+Optionally merged with user-supplied residues via `user_key_binding_mode` (`"union"` or `"user_only"`).
+These positions are **excluded** from the candidate pool — mutating them would risk the antigen interface.
+3. **Rank the rest and pick top-K.** Remaining residues are sorted ascending by the WT amino acid's unbound logit (worst-preferred WT first — the strongest rescue targets).
+The top `top_k_rescue` positions (default 3) are selected, and at each one the amino acid with the highest unbound logit (`best_aa`) becomes the proposed substitution.

+The final list appears in the green "Final rescue mutations" panel at the end of Step 6 and in `rescue_ranking.csv` rows with `top_k=True`.

 ## Directory layout

 ```